Nancy Reagan: Astrological consultations

 In his 1988 memoir, For the Record: From Wall Street to Washington, Regan wrote the following about Nancy Reagan's consultations with an astrologer:

 Donald Regan's memoir went on to cause political discourse, as well as scrutiny of the astrological community, as he exposed the "most closely guarded secret" of the Reagan administration.
 Although he did not know Quigley's name at the time, he wrote extensively on her role in the White House.
-Reagan further claimed that Quigley selected the date of the 1985 Geneva Summit.
+Regan further claimed that Quigley selected the date of the 1985 Geneva Summit.
 For her part, Quigley stated in 1998 that she had "'absolutely nothing'" to do with arranging the summit and added that others were "'overemphasizing'" her role; however, in 1990, she released a book in which she asserted that she was "in charge" of the President's scheduling during the Reagan administration.

 Reagan acknowledged in her memoirs that she altered the President's schedule without his knowledge based on astrological advice, but argues that "no political decision was ever based [on astrology]".
 She added, "Astrology was simply one of the ways I coped with the fear I felt after my husband almost died ...
 Was astrology one of the reasons [further attempts did not occur]?
 I don't really believe it was, but I don't really believe it wasn't."